jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 < Maybe I’ll do special operator symbols in text code that represent the object relations.
 Actually, that’s what I’d like a little.
 Except member access.
 I wanna keep that. >

 - Access Operators
-    - One for each system procedure and ones that can do for multiple system procedures, depending on the context
+    - One for each system command and ones that can do for multiple system commands, depending on the context
     - ... :: . , (), []
 - Special operators.
 Are they operators?
 If they are then they should be able to be overloaded.
 Maybe that’s handy too.
-- System procedure arguments
+- System command arguments
 - Genitivity

 ##### Text Code